thiagomarini/bbcnews-twitter/README.md

 You'll also need a [Twitter API Key and Token](https://apps.twitter.com/app/7800816/keys)

-Change the constants in /models/twitter.py with your credentials.
+Change the constants in the Twitter class in the services.py module with your Twitter API credentials.

 - To install via pip, run the requirements.txt file:
 ```sh